kasketis/netfox/README.md

 #### Custom gestures

 By default the library registers for shake motion.
-If you want to open the logs with an other way than shake add the following line after the installation one
+If you want to open the logs with a different gesture, add the following line after the installation one
 <pre>
 NFX.sharedInstance().setGesture(.custom)
 </pre>